luisgasco/noytext/README.md

 ## Configuration
-To configure the graphical interface of Noytext you must modify the .txt files present in the path *noytext/config_files/*
+To configure the graphical interface of Noytext you must modify the .txt files present in the path *noytext/config_files/*.
+These files use the "::" symbol as a separator, so you cannot use that symbol in your texts.
+On the other hand, you should not put quotation marks in these documents because it could cause problems when reading the lines.

 |      File name     |               Configure...              |
 |:------------------:|:---------------------------------------:|